fluxapps/SrLearningProgressReset/src/LONG_DESCRIPTION.md

-You need also to install [SrLearningProgressResetCron](https://github.com/studer-raimann/SrLearningProgressResetCron).
+You need to install the [SrLearningProgressResetCron](https://github.com/studer-raimann/SrLearningProgressResetCron) plugin

 Resets the learning progress of users who have reached the days